diogohal/face-superposition-normalization/README.md

 ## Possible problems

 The Haar Cascade classifier sometimes has problems in eyes recognition, such as incorrect detection or lack of recognition.
-Upside down images also can't be inverted and it's normalizated incorrectly.
+Upside down images also can't be inverted and are normalizated incorrectly.